STARLING

 Voice-driven local LLM with Whisper STT, Kokoro TTS, streaming responses, and an animated HUD.

-Python Ollama Whisper STT Kokoro TTS Canvas API FastAPI Streaming
+Python llama.cpp Whisper STT Kokoro TTS Three.js FastAPI Streaming ChromaDB RAG Ollama CalDAV / IMAP

 What It Is

 STARLING — Speech-Triggered Autonomous Reasoning & Local Intelligence Node Generator — is a fully local voice interface for a large language model.
-You speak, Whisper transcribes your words in real time, the LLM responds via Ollama with streaming output, and Kokoro synthesises the reply into natural-sounding speech, all while an animated HUD visualises the system's live state.
+You speak, Whisper transcribes your words in real time, the LLM responds via a direct llama-server (llama.cpp) connection with streaming output, and Kokoro synthesises each sentence of the reply into natural-sounding speech as it arrives — all while a Three.js animated HUD visualises the system's live state.

 Nothing leaves the machine.
 No API keys, no remote servers, no subscriptions.
 The entire pipeline — speech recognition, language model inference, text-to-speech — runs on local hardware, with the only running cost being electricity.